esphome/developers.esphome.io/docs/guides/cli.md

 ---
 title: CLI commands

-description: This section explains how you can use the **esphome** cli tool.
+description: Documentation for the command line interface of ESPHome.

 weight: 3
 menu:
   main: